life4/deal/docs/basic/values.md

 # PostContractError:
 ```

-Post-condition allows to make additional constraints about function result.
-Use type annotations to limit types of result and post-conditions to limit possible values inside given types.
+Post-condition allows you to make additional constraints about a function result.
+Use type annotations to limit types of results and post-conditions to limit possible values inside given types.

 ## deal.ensure